 operates a large number of national coach services around the UK and are a great way to travel long distances in comfort.

 Although National Express don’t go to Edinburgh Airport, they do stop at a number of destinations which are close to the airport including Edinburgh City Centre.
-From here, jump on the Edinburgh Airlink 100 bus service from just £4.50 one way and you’ll be at the airport within 30 minutes.
+From here, jump on the Edinburgh Airlink 100 bus service and you’ll be at the airport within 30 minutes.

 offer regular services to and from Edinburgh Airport from Aberdeen, Dundee, Inverness, Kinross and Perth.
 The price of the Megabus increases as you near your departure date so try and book in advance.
 If you book far enough in advance you can get a deal from as little as £1 plus 50p booking fee.
 You can actually travel from London Victoria to Edinburgh for £1